Computer-assisted proofs for Lyapunov stability via Sums of Squares certificates and Constructive Analysis: Introduction

 \section{Introduction}

 Computer-assisted theorem proving -- performed by special software called {\em proof assistants} -- have been successfully used for important problems, including the formalization of Kepler's conjecture \cite{pi17} and a proof of the odd order theorem in group theory \cite{gonthier2013machine}.
-One of the main advantages of using the proof assistants is their ability of incorporating the formal correctness of the logical statements programmatically.
+One of the main advantages of using the proof assistants is their ability of the computer-aided checking of the formal correctness of the logical statements.

+Lyapunov stability plays one of the most crucial roles in nonlinear control theory and the {\em second method of Lyapunov}, also called the {\em Lyapunov function method} is a standard tool for the design of controllers.
+In this work we present a computer-assisted verification framework for the Lyapunov stability analysis of polynomial dynamical.